urbica/react-map-gl/src/components/MapGL/README.md

-The `MapGL` component represents the map on your page.
+The `MapGL` component represents map on the page.

 ### Static map

+By default, `MapGL` component renders in a static mode.
+That means that the user cannot interact with the map.

 ```jsx
 import React from 'react';